Graygzou/graygzou.github.io/jekyll/collections/_projects/jam/memory-lost-in-the-red-whoody.markdown

 We decided to go for something as simple as possible to avoid getting lost on complicated things since we couldn't help each other on technical stuffs.
 That's why we went for a point and click.

-One of the member of the team came up with [TOHU](https://www.youtube.com/watch?v=EkzFwtn9Hpg){:target='_blank'} as an example.
+One of the member of the team came up with [TOHU](https://www.youtube.com/watch?v=EkzFwtn9Hpg){:target='_blank' rel='noopener noreferrer'} as an example.
 It help us see what we wanted to achieve as gameplay but also a bit as a visual idae of what the game could look like.

 Tech side
 --------------------